TBD54566975/did-dht/spec/spec.md

 ### Registered Gateways

 As an **OPTIONAL** feature of the DID DHT Method, operators of a [[ref:Gateway]] have the opportunity to upgrade it to a [[ref:Registered Gateway]].
 A [[ref:Registered Gateway]] distinguishes itself by being discoverable through a [[ref:Gateway Registry]].
-This feature enables it to be easily located via various internet-based discovery mechanisms.
+This feature allows for easy location through various internet-based discovery mechanisms.
 The primary purpose of [[ref:Registered Gateways]] is to simplify the process of finding [[ref:Gateways]], accessible to any entity utilizing a [[ref:Gateway Registry]] to locate registered [[ref:Nodes]].
-The [[ref:Gateway Registries]] themselves can vary in nature, encompassing a spectrum from centrally managed directories to diverse decentralized systems including databases, ledgers, or other structures.
+The [[ref:Gateway Registries]] can vary in nature, encompassing a spectrum from centrally managed directories to diverse decentralized systems including databases, ledgers, or other structures.

 :::todo
 Consider moving gateway registries to a seprate document